 But then, I remembered what my buddy Billy used to say – “be careful what you ask for – ’cause you might get it!”
 Scared, Danny?
 Yup!
 Still going to do the walk, Danny?
 Yup!

-I quickly moved my cursed cursor down to the next game April 12th and quickly grabbed a lone seat, a few rows above the Dugout on the first base line!
-And including my donation to the Blue Jays children’s fund, it only cost 80 bucks, all total!
+I quickly moved my cursed cursor down to the next game April 12th and selected a seat, a few rows above the players’ dugout on the first base line!
+And including my donation to the Blue Jays Children’s Fund, it only cost 80 bucks, all total!

 In high school, we used to have a saying for being outrageously happy.
-It was “YIPPEE SHIT HEMORAGE!”
+It was “YIPPEE SHIT HEMORRHAGE!”

-And although I’m not really going to camp, it sure feels like shouting “YIPPEE SHIT HEMORAGE!”
+And although I’m not going to camp, it sure feels like a “YIPPEE SHIT HEMORRHAGE!” moment!

-And it’s what you’ll hear me shouting when I get the CN Tower Excellent Adventure, captured on my cell phone camera – and posted to this page in early April.
+And it’s what you’ll hear me shouting when I get the CN Tower Edge Walk captured on my cell phone camera – and posted to this page in early April.